 After publishing Interface: Mechanisms of Spirit in Osteopathy in 2005 he was invited to teach in Toronto at the Canadian College of Osteopathy, then in Germany, The Netherlands and Belgium in the early 2000s.
 He delivered the Rollin Becker Memorial Lecture in 2006 in London, England, before the Sutherland Cranial College.
 He also presented the Sutherland Memorial Lecture before the annual meeting of the OCA in 2013.
 In 2015 he offered the address to the graduating class from the European School of Osteopathy, Maidstone, England after teaching at a conference there.

 He has taught his own unique material to his colleagues in Europe (England, France, Holland, Belgium, Germany, Italy, and Spain), Canada, Japan, and Australia/New Zealand from 2006 to 2018.
+He also taught in Portland, OR in 2017.
 Dr. Lee was the conference chairman for the OCA in 2010.
 He has taught with the faculty for the “Rule of the Artery” courses in 2017, 2018, and 2019.
 He taught for the OCA online in May 2020.
-He continues to teach online with the Osteopathic Promise for Children and does a study group on “Remote Treatment.”
+He continues to teach online with the Osteopathic Promise for Children and did a study group on “Remote Treatment” in 2020.